Over 43% of hiring managers specifically look for organizational skills when reviewing the resume skills of job candidates.

 This is why it’s so important to tailor every resume to each job you apply to!

 The basic idea behind keywords is that you want to use the job description’s own language on your resume – and then do this for every job you apply to.
+The trick is to use the correct keywords, and avoid keyword stuffing while you do it.

 How to highlight organizational skills in a job interview